 Students must be enrolled in a school/academic program that requires them to complete an unpaid placement/practicum in order to graduate.

 Acceptance / Decline

 GBHS will confirm or decline all placement requests with the Program Placement Coordinator and/or students.

 Confirmation of Placement

-A couple of weeks prior to the start of a confirmed unpaid student placement, the student will receive a confirmation e-mail, which will include a copy of the pre-placement package, orientation package and contact information for the assigned preceptor and/or manager.
+A couple of weeks prior to the start of a confirmed unpaid student placement, the student will receive a confirmation e-mail, which will include a link to the GBHS student placement website for pre-placement requirements, and contact information for the assigned preceptor and/or manager.

 How to Submit a Placement Request